 GreenSCIES stands for Green Smart Community Integrated Energy Systems.
-This innovative project will deliver a detailed design for a smart energy system that will integrate low carbon energy technologies across an area.
+This innovative project delivered a detailed design for a smart energy system that will integrate low carbon energy technologies across an area.
+The council is now reviewing the design for future consideration.

 Sharing heat in this way provides an opportunity to deliver flexible, extremely efficient, ultra-low carbon heating and cooling in buildings, thereby contributing to the council’s vision of a net zero carbon borough by 2030.
 It will not only reduce carbon emissions, it will reduce local air pollution and will lead to lower energy bills for the consumer, providing affordable warmth.